lgreco/cdp/docs/source/COMP170/notes/courseRecap.rst

    if (someOtherBooleanVariable == false)

 This is redundant.
-The proper way to write these expressions are
+The proper way to write these expressions is

 .. code-block:: java